jklappert/FireFly/README.md

 make doc
 ```

-The generated documentation can be found in `doc/html/index.html`.
+The generated documentation can be found in `doc/html/index.html` or in `doc/latex`.
+Using the latter directory, calling `make` will create a pdf file.